- Tommy Thompson

 On the night of the gig the joint was packed with party goers.
 One of Freddy’s good friends who was there that night was also a good friend of mine.
 His name was Jim Anderson.
 But, everyone including me knew Jim by his nickname: “Dancer.”

 So, us guys in “Metrovox” had already played our first set.
 Which went great.
 People dancin’ and screamin’ and drinkin’ and howlin’ at the moon.
 Couldn’t have gone better.
 We were about 2/3 of the way thru our second set and in-between songs.
-And it was at this point that “Dancer’ strolled up to my and Kevin’s side of the stage and yelled out to me and the rest of the band: “Hey, bro’…Freddy wants to buy the band a round of drinks.”
+And it was at this point that Dancer strolled up to my and Kevin’s side of the stage and yelled out to me and the rest of the band:

-He then turned and started to walk away, so I yelled back to him: “Dancer!”
+He then turned and started to walk away, so I yelled back to him: “Dancer!
 Kevin and I will each have a double Crown Royal on the rocks, and then I’ll get the other drink orders from the rest of the guys and send our roadie over to let you and Freddy know, k?”

-“Dancer” turned back around and said:
+Dancer waited a moment, and then turned back around and said:

-“No, bro’…Freddy’s gonna buy the band a pitcher of beer.”
+“No, bro’…Freddy’s gonna buy the band a pitcher of draft beer.”

 I looked at Kevin.
 Kevin looked back at me.
 And then we both just started laughing our asses off.
 We were crackin’ up so hard that we were almost crying.
 Couldn't even count off the next song for about 30 seconds or so.
 The rest of our band mates looked at us like we'd both lost our damn minds.
 Hey, none of the other guys in the band had ever worked for Freddy back in the day.
-And so they had no way in hell of knowing why Kevin and I were such a mess over what “Dancer” had said.
+And so they had no way in hell of knowing why Kevin and I were such a mess over what Dancer had said.
 We had to explain it all to 'em on our next break.

 Oh, me oh my.
 Hmm.
-Ya know, dear reader, I guess it’s just sorta like that old saying goes: “Sometimes, the more things change….the more they stay the same."
+Ya know, dear reader, I guess it’s just sorta like that old saying goes:

-Gig ad from SF Chronicle's "Pink Section" - 1970
+Ad from SF Chronicle's "Pink Section"

-Gotta love the spelling: "Cooking" Mama
+Gotta love the spelling: not "Cookin'"...but "Cooking" Mama.

 This kinda thing happened to us more than once in newspaper ads.